sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 1. The deed to the family farm back on your homeworld.
 2. A print or replica of a famous piece of art from your culture.
-3. A book detailing the practices of a defunct cult from your planet that revered a prophesied ìSummer of Love.î
+3. A book detailing the practices of a defunct cult from your planet that revered a prophesied √¨Summer of Love.√Æ
 4. A recreation of a traditional weapon you have been trained in.
-For you itís a
+For you it√≠s a

 one-handed simple melee weapon (choose